 Living in West Hollywood it takes us about 20 minutes to drive to the base of the Hollyridge Trail head.
 We absolutely love oohing and aahing at the beautiful homes along the way and staring at the HOLLYWOOD sign, which is right in front of you as you drive along Beechwood, so awesome!
 Here’s a map so you can plug in your address and figure out how to get there from your home too.

-After we parked at Sunset Ranch, which is just at the Hollyridge Trail head, we headed up the path, took a left, and within 10 minutes the HOLLYWOOD sign was to our left!
+After we parked at Sunset Ranch, which is all the way at the very end of Beachwood Drive, we headed up the path on the right, took a left, and within 10 minutes the HOLLYWOOD sign was in sight!
 We did this at 8am, so we also had the soundtrack of roosters crowing in the background, so authentic.
 It’s also usually better to get there early because parking is scarce and the sun can be pretty brutal, but if you don’t you’ll be able to park along the road just before entering Sunset Ranch, no worries we’ve done this before too.

 The hike is absolutely beautiful, not too steep, and about 1.5 miles long.
 There were 2 forks in the road along the way, we went left at both of them, and watch out for the horse poop!
 Sorry, there’s no glamorous way to say that one.
 Upon arriving at the raised area of land that sits right in front of the HOLLYWOOD sign, we took out our camera and started snapping shots of the beautiful thing.
 With the classic blue California sky as the backdrop, the sign never looked more magical!